AgentD/squashfs-tools-ng/README.md

 	./autogen.sh

+If Doxygen is available, a reference manual can be built as follows:

+	make doxygen-doc

 ## Structure of the Source Code

 The main functionality of the package is split up into a number libraries.